junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Otherwise, the risks and precautions are the same as for tetracycline.

-_Dosage of_ doxycycline—tablets of 100 mg
+_Dosage of_ doxycycline, tablets of 100 mg

 Give doxycycline by mouth twice a day for 7 to 10 days.